Green Mosque, Bursa: Restorations

-Due to the 7.5 magnitude Bursa earthquake of 1855, the complex underwent extensive renovations planned by French architect and artist Léon Parvillée, beginning in 1863.
+Due to the damage sustained in the 7.5 magnitude Bursa earthquake of 1855, the complex underwent extensive renovations planned by French architect and artist Léon Parvillée, beginning in 1863.
 The exact completion date is unknown.
 Ahmet Vefik Paşa, the regional administrator of west Anatolia and a patron of the preservation of Ottoman cultural heritage, asked Parvillée to restore the major fourteenth and fifteenth century royal monuments of the city.
 During this period, Bursa was undergoing a transformation into a modern city.

 Parvillée first visited the Ottoman capital of Istanbul in 1851, later moving there in 1855.
 He worked in the empire as a decorator, contractor and architect.
 Parvillée was well-versed in the main aspects of early Ottoman style due to his experiences living and working in the region as well as his extensive research of the subject.
 The French consul of Bursa stated in 1906 that Parvillée remained in Bursa from 1862 to 1867, but this is disputed.
 It is unclear whether Parvillée merely planned the restoration and then left Bursa, or stayed to supervise the execution of his specifications.
 In any case, it is documented that Parvillée had returned to Paris by 1867 to design and build the Turkish pavilion displayed in the Exposition Universelle.

 Parvillée was involved in restoring the interior and the exterior of the mosque, including the tile work.
 Parvillée restored the black-line tiles on the portal of the mosque.
 The two minarets were rebuilt on an old base by Parvillée.
 Polychrome painted decorations, which had previously adorned the upper parts of the walls and ceilings, were not restored.

 During a second restoration project that took place from 1941 to 1943, the ceramic facing of the tiles was removed and reinstalled.

 The Green Mosque underwent another renovation, starting in 2010 and reopening on May 11, 2012, which cost 1.8 million Turkish Liras.